 By utilizing a loose lugnut indicator like CHECKPOINT, you will be able to quickly and easily check the torque of your lugnuts – keeping your wheels on tight, your bus on the road, and your precious cargo safe.

-Ultimately, the importance of keeping those on your school bus safe is paramount.
+Ultimately, the importance of keeping those on your school bus safety is paramount.
 But the challenge of decreasing maintenance budgets can make where you invest a difficult decision.